 In Holladay Healthcare Center, 18.32% of Patients use Anti-Anxiety Medication

 This figure indicates the percentage of long-term stay patients which were administered antianxiety medication.
 These drugs are used to treat residents experiencing depression and anxiety.

 Managing Depression Among Residents

-This tells you the percent of patients who are exhibiting depressive symptoms.
-Increased rates of depression could imply a lower level of care.
+This tells you the percentage of residents who are demonstrating depressive symptoms.
+Increased levels of depression may reveal lower quality care.